 The Paladin makes for a good synergy with a Warlock, who can cast Hex on an enemy to reduce their Strength, reducing their chances of performing a Strength Save against your Ensnaring Strike or Nature’s Wrath.

-Overpowered Paladin Gear Combo in BG3
+Overpowered BG3 Paladin Healing Synergy Gear Combo

 The Oath of Ancients Paladin Build for BG3 allows you to set up a powerful gear combination that causes chain reactions.